Robert Mugabe: Imprisonment: 1963–1975

 While Mugabe was imprisoned, in August 1964, the Rhodesian Front government—now under the leadership of Ian Smith—banned ZANU and ZAPU and arrested all remaining leaders of the country's African nationalist movement.
 Smith's government made a unilateral declaration of independence from the United Kingdom in November 1965, renaming Southern Rhodesia as Rhodesia; the UK refused to recognise the legitimacy of this and imposed economic sanctions on the country.

 In 1972, the African nationalists launched a guerrilla war against Smith's government.
 Among the revolutionaries, it was known as the "Second Chimurenga".
-Paramilitary groups based themselves in neighbouring Tanzania and Zambia; many of their fighters were inadequately armed and trained.
+Paramilitary groups based themselves in neighboring Tanzania and Zambia; many of their fighters were inadequately armed and trained.
 ZANU's military wing, the Zimbabwe African National Liberation Army (ZANLA), consisted largely of Shona.
-It was based in neighbouring Mozambique and gained funds from the People's Republic of China.
+It was based in neighboring Mozambique and gained funds from the People's Republic of China.
 ZAPU's military wing, the Zimbabwe People's Revolutionary Army (ZIPRA), was instead funded by the Soviet Union, was based in Zambia, and consisted largely of Ndebele.

 Mugabe and other senior ZANU members had growing doubts about Sithole's leadership, deeming him increasingly irritable and irrational.
 In October 1968 Sithole had tried to smuggle a message out of the prison commanding ZANU activists to assassinate Smith.
-His plan was discovered and he was put on trial in January 1969; desperate to avoid a death sentence, he declared that he renounced violence and his previous ideological commitments.
+His plan was discovered, and he was put on trial in January 1969; desperate to avoid a death sentence, he declared that he renounced violence and his previous ideological commitments.
 Mugabe denounced Sithole's "treachery" in rejecting ZANU's cause, and the executive removed him as ZANU President in a vote of no confidence, selecting Mugabe as his successor.
-In November 1974, the ZANU executive voted to suspend Sithole's membership of the organisation.
+In November 1974, the ZANU executive voted to suspend Sithole's membership of the organization.

 Fearing that the guerrilla war would spread south, the South African government pressured Rhodesia to advance the process of détente with the politically moderate black governments of Zambia and Tanzania.
 As part of these negotiations, Smith's government agreed to release a number of black revolutionaries who had been indefinitely detained.
 After almost eleven years of imprisonment, Mugabe was released in November 1974.
 He moved in with his sister Sabina at her home in Highfield township.
 He was intent on joining the ZANU forces and taking part in the guerrilla war, recognising that to secure dominance of ZANU he would have to take command of ZANLA.
 This was complicated by internal violence within the paramilitary group, predominately between members of the Manyika and Karange groups of Shona.